fraktalcyber/lfi-rig/rigv2/g-code.md

 **Command structure - M6 P1**

 - P, ??
 Not sure what this means better to just send it as P1 until there is better understanding

+### M114 - Some framing related setup command
+**Command structure - M114 S1**

+- S, ??
+No clear understanding what this means